rapid7/insightconnect-plugins/plugins/servicenow/help.md

 # Version History

+* 8.0.0 - `Incident Created, Vulnerability Updated`: Updated triggers to allow users to check a list of system_ids or all of them
 * 7.4.1 - `Incident Created`: Resolved issue related to trigger not working.
 Updated SDK
 * 7.4.0 - Add ability to use OAuth for API authentication (requires OAuth Client ID and OAuth Client Secret in connection)
 * 7.3.1 - `Incident Created`: Resolved issue related to object parsing